gioblu/PJON/README.md

 - [PJON-python](https://github.com/Girgitt/PJON-python) by Zbigniew Zasieczny
 - [ModuleInterface](https://github.com/fredilarsen/ModuleInterface) by Fred Larsen

-PJON™ is a self-funded, no-profit project created and mantained by Giovanni Blu Mitolo with the support ot the internet community if you want to see the PJON project growing with a faster pace, consider a donation at the following link: https://www.paypal.me/PJON
+PJON™ is a self-funded, no-profit project created (in 2010) and mantained by Giovanni Blu Mitolo with the support ot the internet community if you want to see the PJON project growing with a faster pace, consider a donation at the following link: https://www.paypal.me/PJON